skip to Main Content

 AddressSpaces : {smtp:groups.exoip.com;1, smtp:exoip365.mail.onmicrosoft.com;1}

-Important: Port 25 must be allowed from and to the on-premises Exchange Server to ensure that mail flow will work when sending an email to the Microsoft 365 group.
+Important: Port 25 must be allowed between the on-premises Exchange Server and Microsoft 365/Office 365 to ensure that mail flow will work when sending an email to the Microsoft 365 group.
 Read more in the article Exchange Hybrid firewall ports.

 Create Microsoft 365 group